 This is not necessarily a bad thing; your hypotheses could well be correct.
 However, they need to be tested by a neutral source.
 This is where market research steps in.

-We are trained to cultivate unbiased data from our research, and to allow this data to tell us its story.
+We are trained to cultivate unbiased data from all our research methods, especially surveys and in-depth interviews, to allow this data to tell us its story.
 We do not impose our story on the data.
-We are better positioned to avoid confirmation bias than those who want to test their own hypothesis, as we are less emotionally invested in the topic.
+We are better positioned to avoid confirmation bias than those who want to test their hypothesis, as we are less emotionally invested in the topic.
 We are always happy to prove a hypothesis right but aren’t scared to let somebody know if their theory does not hold up.

 By conducting market research, you can gather trustworthy and unbiased information that drive solid strategic decisions, and help inform action.
 If you have a hypothesis worth testing, feel free to get in touch.
 Although if you are genuinely a flat-Earther, maybe don’t.
 You may be too far gone!